Bowls for blind and partially sighted people

 - Date to be agreed, English National Triples, Worthing

 - Date to b arranged Metro vs Kingston, Ravenscourt Park

 On an annual basis, Metro bowlers undertake several collection days at major London mainline stations.
 These collections have contributed between £5k and £6k to the Metro coffers each year.

 Every year our Bowlers travel to the Mainline stations list below, with collection boxes and bucket in hand and kindly help raise funds, so that Metro blind Sport can keep sharing, supplying and funding fun, sporting opportunities for individuals with a visual impairment.

-Below is List of the next station collection days
+Below is List of the next station collection days for 2020

 Donation Link Here: https://blindsport.uk/Donate

 Want to know more?

 If anyone is tempted to join us or just wants to know more about the game, why not get in touch with Wilbert Contact: Wilbertwilliams433@msn.com or call 07956 352 199